 New mineral industries regulations commence on 1 July 2019.
 This page is being reviewed and may require updates.

 Statutory endorsement of work plans is a legislative change made on 1 February 2012 to the Mineral Resources (Sustainable Development) Act 1990 (MRSDA).
 The legislation gives statutory recognition to the previous administrative practice of work plan endorsement.
 This also aligns to changes to the MRSDA regarding work plan requirements introduced on 8 December 2015.

-Statutory endorsement is only applicable to a mining or extractive work plan/work plan variation where a planning permit is required.
+Statutory endorsement is only applicable to a mining or extractive work plan/work plan variation where a planning permit or planning permit amendment is required.

 Legislative change – Why?

 Refine the current administrative process of endorsing work plans for the purpose of subsequent planning permit applications and give legislative weight to this process; and

 To streamline the current approvals process to remove duplication and delays associated with duplicate referrals to agencies.
 This duplication occurs under the current administrative process of endorsing work plans when referrals are repeated during the planning permit application process.